 Loadbalancer.org continually develop and add new and improved features to the appliance.
 To ensure that customers can benefit from this and can also receive bug fixes and security updates, Loadbalancer.org have an online and an offline update facility that allows customers who have a valid maintenance and support contract to keep their appliance fully up to date.
-Customers that do not have valid support contracts will still be able to download security related updates.
+A security updates only option is also available for customers that don't require the benefits of our complete support package.

-NOTE : Since services may be restarted during the update process we recommend performing the update during a maintenance window.
+NOTE: Since services may be restarted during the update process we recommend performing the update during a maintenance window.